Ergodic averages for commutative transformations along return times: Proof of Theorem and

 \subsection{Heuristic idea of the proofs}

 Firstly, note that the averages

 have the same limiting behavior.
 On the other hand, from \cite{Conze_Lesigne}, we know that converges in mean, and the convergence is pointwise if $T_1$ and $T_2$ are powers of the same transformation \cite{Bourgain_double_recurrence_ae_conv:1990}.
-Therefore, it suffices to show that for $\lambda$-almost every $y\in [0,1]$ (independent of the measure-preserving system),
+Therefore, it suffices to show that there exists a subset $\Omega\subset [0,1]$ (independent of any m.p.s.) such that $\lambda(\Omega)=1$ and for every $y\in \Omega$,

 for $\mu$-almost every $x\in X$, where $\sigma_n:=\mathbb{E}(X_n)=n^{-a}$.
 To show (\ref{reduction}), we will approximate $X_n$ by $X_n'$ in such a way so that \begin{enumerate}[(i)] \item $X_{n_k}'$ are mutually independent random variables whenever $n_k$'s are far away from each other, and \item for $\lambda$-almost every $y$, $(X_n(y))_n$ and $(X_n'(y))_n$ generate essentially the same random sequence.